-In 2017, HUCTW dues are $17.48 per paycheck (for those working more than 20 hours per week).
-For those who work 20 hours or less per week, the amount is $13.09 per paycheck.
+In 2018, HUCTW dues are $17.94 per paycheck (for those working more than 20 hours per week).
+For those who work 20 hours or less per week, the amount is $13.43 per paycheck.
 These rates are set by our national parent Union, The American Federation of State, County, and Municipal Employees (AFSCME) each year on January 1st, and the rate is the same for all its member Unions nationwide.
-AFSCME bases dues rates on the average pay increases of all its members.
+AFSCME bases dues rates on the average pay increases of all its members across the country.
 Union dues are used to support the work of the Union at different levels–nationally, regionally, and locally.

 Lots.
 Our contract is comprised of two books — the Agreement and the Personnel Manual.
 These books describe the HUCTW salary increase program and benefits, as well as detailing the policies, protections, and programs Harvard and HUCTW have agreed to over the years.
 Please contact us if you would like hard copies of these booklets.